 Given the Group's purpose of enabling companies to build ethical and resilient workplaces, integrity and compliance in our own business are crucial.
 Consequently, the Group has zero tolerance for risks relating to non-adherence to laws and regulations.

-The Group retains client information on its software and on third party cloud services and has a low risk appetite to any compromise to that information.
+The Group retains client information on its software and third-party cloud services and has a low-risk appetite for any compromise to that information.